Prezzodaman/pymod/README.md

 	* `--buffer <buffer size> (-b)` : Change the buffer size for realtime playback (default is 1024)
 	* `--quiet (-q)` : Shows absolutely no info while playing/rendering a module.
 	* `--amplify <factor> (-a)` : Amplifies the output volume by a certain factor, useful for modules with lots of channels.
 1 is normal volume, 2 is double volume, 0.5 is half volume, etc.
+	* `--interpolate (-i)` : Use linear interpolation when playing back samples, resulting in a smoother, cleaner sound.

 Pymod can also be imported into your Python programs and used as a module: